docQodly/docs/docs/faq/faq.md

 instance = cs.myClass.new() // creates a new instance of myClass object.
 ```

-`ds` is a shortcut to the main datastore object, providing access to the ORDA model and data object instances.
+`ds` is a shortcut to the main datastore object, providing access to the [ORDA model and data object](../orda/data-model.md) instances.
 It is a kind of singleton, used for **instantiation** of datastore objects.
-Datastore objects and handled by ORDA and cannot be instantiated through the `cs` Class Store.
+Datastore objects are handled by ORDA and cannot be instantiated through the `cs` Class Store.

 ```qs
 var myEntity : cs.PeopleEntity //declares a datastore object variable of class cs.PeopleEntity